 A large Gulf Coast petroleum refining company in the United States had a floating roof tank that required cleaning.

 This tank was in heavy, crude service with a heavy paraffin content sludge on the bottom.
 A serpentine heater coil system had been previously fitted in the tank, and was non-functional due to corrosion.
 Additionally, the floor was also expected to be damaged and leaking.
 The company had previously cleaned a sister tank of similar size and debris/sludge volume by cutting access doors in the tank shell and excavating the sludge from the vessel with backhoe equipment, which damaged the tank floor.
 The solids were disposed by incineration at a fee of $400 per ton.
 Approximately 3,000 tons of crude solids was expected.

 In this case the debris removal was completed with side-mounted circulation tools that carried a proprietary product chemical package (FQE Solvent-H) and cutter stock to facilitate the dissolution of the recoverable solids.
 Over 94% of the available oil and diluent volume was salvaged as recoverable hydrocarbon.
-The tank was then treated with FQE LEL-V degassing product, leaving it clean and vapour free.
+The tank was then treated with FQE LEL-Vapor degassing product, leaving it clean and vapor free.
 The recovered hydrocarbon liquids were sold as marine

 diesel fuel for $28.00 per barrel, giving the client over $400,000 of